openwallet-foundation-labs/vc-api/apps/input-descriptor-to-credential/README.md

 ### Swagger/OpenAPI

-After starting the `credential-from-input-descriptor app` app, the Swagger/OpenAPI test page can be see at `{appURL}/api` ([`http://localhost:3000/api`](http://localhost:3000/api) if running locally)
+After starting the `input-descriptor-to-credential app` app, the Swagger/OpenAPI test page can be see at `{appURL}/api` ([`http://localhost:3000/api`](http://localhost:3000/api) if running locally)